Oaxaca and Coastal Chiapas

 Located in southwestern Mexico, Oaxaca, Mexico’s fifth-largest state, is a varied and scenic wonder.
 Possessing a pleasant, mild climate, most of the state occupies a mile-high plateau encircled by the Sierra Madre del Sur.
 As evidenced by Oaxaca’s birdlist—the largest of any Mexican state—the birding here is wonderful.
 In addition to several rare endemics that are most easily found here, Oaxaca is home to a diverse variety of stunning Mexican and regional endemics.
 Gray-breasted Woodpecker, Beautiful, Bumblebee, Emerald-chinned, Green-fronted, Blue-capped, Cinnamon-sided and White-tailed Hummingbirds, White-throated and Dwarf Jays, Ocellated Thrasher, Boucard’s Wren, Slaty and Golden Vireos, Red-breasted Chat and Black-chested, Bridled and Oaxaca Sparrow are all prime examples.
 In addition to these more range restricted endemics we’ll search for many more widespread Mexican and regional endemics.
 Wedge-tailed Sabrewing, Golden-crowned and Canivet’s Emeralds, Russet-crowned Motmot, Citreoline Trogon, Pine Flycatcher, Chestnut-sided Shrike-Vireo, Crescent-chested, Golden-browed and Red Warblers, Yellow and Hooded Grosbeaks and Black-backed and Black-vented Orioles are examples of this latter category.

+This route eliminates the need to backtrack in order to reach isolated habitat zones or pockets of endemic birds saving us a couple of very long travel days.
+More importantly, it provides us with a pelagic trip off of Southern Oaxaca and additional time in the thorn forest habitats along Oaxaca’s Pacific slope.
+The dramatic loss of thorn forest in recent years has made many of the highly sought species from this habitat much more difficult to find.
+Thus the extra time we spend here gives participants, not only greater comfort, but also a greatly increased opportunity to see all of Oaxaca’s thorn forest specialties.
 We’ll visit Coastal Chiapas and the Isthmus of Tehuantepec in order to find a trio of endemic birds limited to this small slice of the world.
 Only here can you fund the furtive Sumichrast’s (Cinnamon-tailed) Sparrow, captivating Rosita’s (Rose-bellied) Bunting and Giant Wren—the largest wren in the world!
 Additionally, we’ll search for wintering Fuertes’s Orioles, skulking Lesser Ground-Cuckoo and Lesser Roadrunner, elegant Long-tailed Manakin and numbers of wintering/migrating waterbirds and raptors.

 Finally, we’ll complete our grand circle through the heart of Mexico as we explore the highlands near Cuernavaca on our return to Mexico City.
 The open pine woodlands with striking bunch-grass understory hold the world’s remaining Sierra Madre Sparrows.
 We’ll also search for hulking Striped Sparrows, the very local Strickland’s Woodpecker and noisy Transvolcanic Jays.
 A short journey to the Lerma marshes will pad our list with many waterbirds as we search for Aztec Rail and Black-polled Yellowthroat amid the cattails and reeds.